tomhall82/bodybuilding/README.md

   - Diet & Nutrition page.
 A page to further explore the expansive subject of diet, nutrition and supplementation.
   - Training Tips & Programmes page.
 A page with sample training exercises, training splits and programmes.
   - FAQ page.
 A page to answe commonly asked questions for new and experienced bodybuilders alike.

+  ## Accessibility

+During coding I have endeavoured to ensure that the website is as accessible friendly as possible.
+I have achieved this by:

+Using semantic HTML.
+Using descriptive alt attributes on images on the site.
+Providing information for screen readers where there are icons used and no text.
+Ensuring that there is a sufficient colour contrast throughout the site.